vechain-energy/oracle.vechain.energy/contracts/README.md

 **Roles Defined**

 1. DEFAULT_ADMIN_ROLE: This role can grant and revoke any role.
-2. UPGRADE_ROLE: This role is responsible for authorizing contract upgrades.
+2. UPGRADER_ROLE: This role is responsible for authorizing contract upgrades.
 3. REPORTER_ROLE: This role can set new data values.

 **Data Storage & Retrieval**